How to Know Your Credit Score in the Philippines

 Some credit history reports also show your bank accounts, average daily balance, spending habits with your credit card, and many more.
 The credit history is used to determine your final credit score in the Philippines, and it also tells a lender whether you are worthy of another credit or not.

-What factors affect your credit score?
+What factors Affect your Credit Score?

 These factors affect your credit standing, so you should take note of these:

-• Payment history: banks and private lenders will take a hard look at your credit payment history – how often do you pay, how much you’re paying, and if you’re paying on time.
+Payment history Banks and private lenders will take a hard look at your credit payment history – how often do you pay, how much you’re paying, and if you’re paying on time.

-• Applications for new credit: your credit report will take note if you have pending applications for new credit, and how often you are applying for new loans.
+New credit applications Your credit report will take note if you have pending applications for new credit, and how often you are applying for new loans.
 Having new credit all at once is not a good look.

-Learn about
+👉 Learn useful information about

-Fast Loan in 15 Minutes
+Fast Loans in 15 Minutes

-Why do I need a good credit rating?
+Why do I need a Good Credit Rating?

 You need to have a good credit rating in order to have a better standing and relationship with banks and financing institutions.